PyGenie-Scans/SansScripts/doc/source/tutorial.rst

 User simplicity
 ---------------

-The user should be able to perform measurements with a minimum of fuss or boilerplate
+The user should be able to perform measurements with a minimum of fuss or boilerplate.

 Composability
 -------------